Looking to enter a career in recruitment? Or perhaps you’d just like to get better at your job?

 6) Target driven

 Recruitment is an incredibly competitive industry, so it’s crucial that the recruiter is driven and can work well under pressure.
 Recruiters often work on a commission or bonus basis, according to their performance, so this works as an incentive to hit their targets.
 If you are not willing to put the effort in to meet these targets, then your earning potential will drop significantly.

 7) Good at multi-tasking

 Recruiters will often be working on a number of jobs at the same time, from a series of different clients, so they need to be able to juggle the different projects alongside each other.
-Sometimes certain roles may need to be prioritised due to a higher level of urgency to fill the position, so they must also be good at managing their time effectively.
+Sometimes certain roles may need to be prioritized due to a higher level of urgency to fill the position, so they must also be good at managing their time effectively.

-Things don’t often go to plan and the recruiter must be patient if interviews need to be rescheduled, or they don’t find the right person on the first round.
+Things don’t often go to plan and the recruiter must be patient if interviews need to be rescheduled, or they don’t find the right person in the first round.
 Though this can sometimes be frustrating, it’s important to keep your cool and be professional about it.